SJTUBME-QianLab/CDReg/README.md

 # Figures

-- Results for figures were saved in `Results_simu.xlsx`, `Results_LUAD.xlsx`, and `Results_AD.xlsx`

-- Fig. 3-5, Extended Data Fig. 1, and Supplementary Fig. 1 can be generated by the codes in `./plot/`
+- Fig. 3-5 and Supplementary Figs. S1-S5 can be generated using the codes in `./plot/`

 # Contact